pmocal/alligator-zest/README.md

 # Custom Events

 `v-on:click`. `v-on:hover`.
-We know those from [Vue Template Syntax](https://alligator.io/vuejs/vue-template-syntax/). `v-on` allows us to listen for `click` or `hover` events that occur on a particular tag and, as a result, fire off a particular function.
-If `someFunction` was defined in the `methods` section of our component, we could use `v-on:click=someFunction` in our template. **Vue.js** also allows you to listen for **custom events**, which has its most important usecase in allowing child components to fire off events that parent components can listen for.
+We know those from [Vue Template Syntax](https://alligator.io/vuejs/vue-template-syntax/). `v-on` allows you to listen for `click` or `hover` events that occur on a particular tag and run some JS code.
+If `someFunction` was defined in the `methods` section of your Vue component, you could use `v-on:click=someFunction` in your template.
+Vue.js also allows you to listen for **custom events**, an ability which has its most important usecase in allowing child components to fire off events that parent components can listen for.

-In [Vue Template Syntax](https://alligator.io/vuejs/vue-template-syntax/) we created a photo gallery component.
+We created a photo gallery component in [Vue Template Syntax](https://alligator.io/vuejs/vue-template-syntax/).
 You could click any of the photos in a row of thumbnails and the photo you clicked on would be displayed in a large size below.
-Now, what if we wanted the background of the entire page to be set to the average color of the photo being displayed in a large size?
+Now, what if we wanted the background of the entire page to be set to the average color of the photo being displayed?
 We could call this "theater mode" for fun.

-To do this, the parent component of the photo gallery, `App.vue`, would need to be receive the average RGB value of the photo from its child component, `PhotoGallery.vue`, when the photo is clicked.
+The power of **custom events** is that we can fairly easily do that.
+The parent component of the photo gallery, `App.vue`, simply needs to receive the average RGB value of the photo from its child component, `PhotoGallery.vue`, when the photo is clicked.

-This is the power of custom events.

 Let's get started.
-If you did the Template Syntax tutorial you already have all of the code in the **Setup** section of this tutorial.
+This tutorial picks up where the Template Syntax tutorial left off so skip the **Setup** section of this tutorial if you already did that one.

 ## Setup